 Students are responsible for the cost of their own transportation to the site, including visas and ground transportation if required.

 Specific arrival and departure dates will be shared with students admitted to the program.

-Academic Calendar must be obtained through program desired, Student please be aware that each program has its own individualized Academic Calendar.
+Academic Calendar must be obtained through program desired.
+Students, please be aware that each program has its own individualized academic calendar.

 We strongly encourage you to check out SRAS's website to learn more about the programs they offer: www.sras.org/programs